Jarichi/Mysteries-of-Rankhra/World Notes/PCs/Daan/Hunter.md

 doesnt like busy spaces

 ### Extra backstory
 Hunter does not know lots about his past, except that he was given the name "hunter".
-However, he used to be one of the main huntsmen from the [[../../Locations and NPCs/Makhshar Desert/Hunter Settlement/Badawi Hunter Tribe]].
+However, he used to be one of the main huntsmen from the [[Badawi Hunter Tribe]].

 lives outside of the city but trades with the Bazaar. owns a static store, garage, repairs broken stuff